prayash/eventide/TUTORIAL.md

 ```

 ## Animating Objects
 Let's animate all the things.
 We can utilize the [aframe-animation-component](https://github.com/ngokevin/kframe/tree/master/components/animation/) to make this happen.
-It's already been imported so let's add that functionality to our buttons (planes, technically).
+It's already been imported so let's add that functionality to our low poly sphere (planes, technically).
 The play and pause button should now look like:

 ## Polishing Up
 This is a WebGL rabbit hole.
 Post-processing effects in WebGL are extremely fast and can add a lot of character to your scene.
 There are many shaders available for use depending on the aesthetic you're going for.
 You can very easily overdo it but even something subtle can give a lot of life to your scene.
 If you want to add post-processing effects to your scene, you can utilize the additional shaders provided by three.js to do so.
 Some of my favorites are the bloom, blur, and static TV shaders.
 Let's run through that very briefly here.